MatthewGerber/raspberry-py/docs/smart-car.md

 <iframe src="https://gmail3021534.autodesk360.com/shares/public/SH35dfcQT936092f0e43a682340dfc199b2c?mode=embed" width="800" height="600" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>

 The bracket clips to the car chassis without the need for holes or screws.
+The print takes about 9 hours using 60g of filament (~$1.20).

 # Advanced:  LTE Smart Car (In Progress)